 Doing so can certainly take the wind out of ones’ sails, as it is easy to engage with our wounds as well as our projections.
 To see clearly, to be willing to look within, to look outward, is not an easy task.
 But if we question ourselves, ask others where our blind spots are (or have a teacher willing to pull us down to earth as we all believe we are much further than we are on our spiritual path than we actually are) and have the humility to be a psychonaut– an explorer in the vast Other, rather than its center and commander, our lives can change, we can change, and we can connect to what lies beyond the scientific materialistic reality we have made the only reality.

-It should be noted that there of course teachers (and healers) that will perpetuate your wounds, teachers who have no idea what they are doing or have little experience, teachers who don’t believe in spirits, teachers that will accept your projected issues with authority, or be a projection of the unhealed relationship with your mother or father.
+It should be noted that there are, of course, teachers (and healers) that will perpetuate your wounds, teachers who have no idea what they are doing or have little experience, teachers who don’t believe in spirits, teachers that will accept your projected issues with authority, or be a projection of the unhealed relationship with your mother or father.
 There are teachers that lack clarity, who are incredibly wounded/lack wholeness, and who are simply not doing their personal work.
 Such teachers are gatekeepers– they are there for a reason.
 If you want to go deeper, find a teacher or healer to really assist you, be clear in your intention, and realize that you will find what you are looking for if you are ready and willing to find such individuals.

 11. Natural Aptitude